andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 	<figcaption class="figure-caption">I'm just a carefree range-ridin' driftin' cowpoke</figcaption>
 </figure>

-I wipe way the tears thinking how I just wish I could hear him say, "why the hell do you want walk around naked in front of a bunch of people."
+I wipe away the tears thinking how I just wish I could hear him say, "why the hell do you want walk around naked in front of a bunch of people."

 Because that's exactly what he would say.

 <h4 class="article-subheader">Andy, You Shit!</h4>
-As rehearsals continue we get more comfortable with each run under our belt.
+As rehearsals continue we get more comfortable with each run.
 Less thinking and more emoting.

 On the Saturday before the shows I was feeling really comfortable.